-- Review with the client open Accounts Receivable, Accounts Payable, and other balances for which the client has current information. - 2.
-Review your client's data file using the CDR-specific tasks and reports. - 3.
-Make data corrections using CDR tools and set a QuickBooks closing date. - 4.
-If completing a formal review, Mark Review Complete, letting CDR "store" your period reviewed balances.
-(The client cannot change these reviewed balances!) - 5.
-Save as PDF details of the review. - 6.
+1. Review with the client open Accounts Receivable, Accounts Payable, and other balances for which the client has current information.

+- Review your client's data file using the CDR-specific tasks and reports. - Make data corrections using CDR tools, and set a QuickBooks closing date. - 4.
+If completing a formal review, select Mark Review Complete, letting CDR "store" your period reviewed balances.
+(The client cannot change these reviewed balances.) - 5.
+Save the details of the review as a PDF. - 6.
 Print the details from the Client Data Review dialog box.
 Save the details as a PDF.
-You can also print an Audit Trail of Review, listing those transactions that were added or modified. - 7.
-Begin your next review and let QuickBooks detail for you any and all changes to balances, transactions, and lists since your last completed review!
+You can also print an Audit Trail of Review, listing the transactions that were added or modified. - 7.
+Begin your next review, and let QuickBooks detail for you any and all changes to balances, transactions, and lists since your last completed review.